vevaan-verma/MCServerWiz/README.md

 - Alternatively, double-check your IP, as it may have changed.
 If this was the case, and the issue becomes frequent, consider setting a static IP.

+- Make sure devices on the server's network use the server's *local IP,* and devices outside the server's network use the server's *public IP.*

 **Took to long to create the EULA.**

 - Often times, simply trying again will resolve the issue.
 Otherwise, check the console for errors.
 If the issue persists, consider attempting a manual setup.